Brit milah: Time and place

 It is customary for the brit to be held in a synagogue, but it can also be held at home or any other suitable location.
 The brit is performed on the eighth day from the baby's birth, taking into consideration that according to the Jewish calendar, the day begins at the sunset of the day before.
 If the baby is born on Sunday before sunset, the brit will be held the following Sunday.
 However, if the baby is born on Sunday night after sunset, the brit is on the following Monday.
-The brit takes place on the eighth day following birth even if that day is Shabbat or a holiday.
+The brit takes place on the eighth day following birth even if that day is Shabbat or a holiday; however, if the baby is born on Friday night between sunset and nightfall, the briti is delayed until the following Sunday.
+Furthermore, the brit is performed on the Sabbath only if it is a natural birth; if the birth is a Caesarean section, the brit is delayed until the Sunday.
 A brit is traditionally performed in the morning, but it may be performed any time during daylight hours.

 Postponement for health reasons

 The Talmud explicitly instructs that a boy must not be circumcised if he had two brothers who died due to complications arising from their circumcisions, and Maimonides says that this excluded paternal half-brothers.
 This may be due to a concern about hemophilia.

 An Israeli study found a high rate of urinary tract infections if the bandage is left on too long.

 If the child is born prematurely or has other serious medical problems, the brit milah will be postponed until the doctors and mohel deem the child strong enough for his foreskin to be surgically removed.